malinlarsson/courses/Metagenomics/1711/tutorial.md

 To get this information we will need a mapping tool.
 We will use `BBmap`.
 Mappers, like `BBmap`, don't only return the proportion of mapping reads, but also the specific alignments, these are output as SAM-files, a particularly horrible and wasteful file type.

-> Using `bbmap.sh` loaded with `module`
+> Using `bbmap.sh` loaded with `module`, use the `bamscript=`-option
 >
 > Map your library to your assembly.
 What proportion of your reads map to your assembly?
+Any comments about the size of the SAM-file?
 >
 > Optional : map subsets of the other samples to your assembly, how does it look like? (checkout the `reads` option, and also the  `showprogress` one , mostly because I like it)

+SAM-files are HUUUUUGE, we do not like that, BAM-files, the compressed version of SAM is a bit better.

+> Use the script written by the `bamscript=` option of `bbmap.sh`.
+>
+> What are the generated files?
+>
+> Copy the BAM-file and its index to the appropriate place in the `common`-folder

 However this does not say anything about the quality of the `contigs` directly, only about how much of the data has been assembled, but it could all just have assembled into very small contigs!